clemlatz/cheatsheets/React.md

 The `componentWillMount` can be used to clear memory, in order to avoid leaks.

-### Creation lifecycle
+### Creation lifecycle methods

-When a component is created, the follow lifecycle methods are called:
+When a component is created, the following lifecycle methods are called:

 1. `constructor(props)` needs to call `super(props)`.
 It can set up state but it shouldn't cause side-effects (eg. fetch data from the web).